mainmatter/mainmatter.com/_posts/2020-03-23-porting-a-site-to-ember-with-percy.md

 all the work for you! 😂

 What Percy is really giving you here is the confidence to know when the project is ready to be shipped.
-If you can keep the requirements constrained to simply "make it look like it did before" and you can prevent feature creep for the project then you will know with confidence that it is ready to deploy when you have a passing CI and your Percy build shows no changes.
+If you can constrain the requirements to "make it look like it did before", and you can avoid "feature creep", then you will know with confidence that it is ready to deploy when you have a passing CI and your Percy build shows no changes.
 If Percy is happy then you can deploy with confidence.

 ## Summary

-This is a useful technique that we have now used successfully twice to port large projects from Ruby middleman to Ember in the Ember Learning Team, and while it is not exactly using Percy like it was designed it is a very useful technique to have in your tool belt when you need it.
+This is a useful technique that we have now used successfully twice to port large projects from Ruby middleman to Ember in the Ember Learning Team, and while it is not exactly using Percy as it was designed, it is a very useful technique to have in your tool belt.

 If you have a project that you are thinking of porting to EmberJS and would like to discuss it with us, or if you have any general questions about this topic we